Conmaicne of Carra

-The Conmhaícne Ceara or Conmaicne Cúile Ceara were an early people of Ireland.
+The Conmhaicne of Carra were an early people of Ireland.
 Their tuath comprised some or all of the barony of Carra, County Mayo.

 Origin

 The Conmhaicne or Conmaicne were a people of early Ireland, perhaps related to the Laigin, who dispersed to various parts of Ireland.
 They settled in Connacht and Longford, giving their name to several Conmaicne territories.
 Other branches of Conmaicne were located in County Galway, Roscommon, Mayo, and Leitrim.